labithiotis/speed-tracker/.github/pull_request_template.md

 ---
+name: "Feature Request"
+about: "Request a feature"
-title: ''
+title: "feat: "
-labels: e2e, deploy-build
+labels: "enhancement"
-assignees: ''
+assignees: "labithiotis"
 ---

 ### What does this PR do?